UDC-GAC/toxo/README.rst

 Toxo
 =====================================

-Toxo is a MATLAB library which provides a powerful, object-oriented implementation of model and penetrance table operation for epistasis interaction models.
-Toxo is centered on bivariate epistasis models, models where the penetrance is an expression of two intervening variables.
-The library can obtain the penetrance table for a given epistasis model that maximizes the prevalence (or heritability) for a given heritability (or prevalence) and Minor Allele Frequency (MAF).
+Toxo is an object-oriented MATLAB library for calculating penetrance tables of any interaction order model.
+It is centered on bivariate epistasis models, that is, models where the penetrance is an expression of two intervening variables.
+The user specifies the model, its desired heritability (or prevalence) and Minor Allele Frequency (MAF) and the library maximizes the resulting table's prevalence (or heritability).

 Toxo includes, as an example, the `models <https://github.com/chponte/toxo/blob/master/models/>`__ proposed by Marchini *et al*.
 [1]_ together with a `script <https://github.com/chponte/toxo/blob/master/generate_models.m>`__ to generate penetrance tables derived from those models.